rmuit/copernica-api/README.md

 // collection, it is recommended to call the dedicated API endpoint instead.
 ```

-### Error handling
+### Error handling (is imperfect)

-If CopernicaRestClient methods receive an invalid response / fail to get any
+If CopernicaRestClient methods receive an invalid or unrecognized response /
-response from the API, they usually throw an exception.
-However, callers can
+fail to get any response from the API, they throw an exception.
+Callers can
-influence this behavior and make the class method just return the invalid
+influence this behavior and make the class method just return the response
-response instead.
-The basic things to know are:
+instead.
+Things to know:

 - The behavior can be influenced globally by setting certain types of errors
   to 'suppress' (i.e. not throw exceptions for), using